ezsystems/ezplatform-ee/doc/platformsh/INSTALL.md

    1. Install the Platform.sh CLI according to https://docs.platform.sh/overview/cli.html
    1. Run `platform`
       Run `platform get <your project id>`
    1. Set the project variables for your eZ Network installation ID:
       `platform project:variable:set env:composer_key my-installation-id --no-visible-runtime`
-      ...and token password:
+      and token password:
       `platform project:variable:set env:composer_password my-token-password --no-visible-runtime`
    1. Optional: Set the SYMFONY_ENV environment variable to 'prod' or 'dev':
       `platform project:variable:set env:symfony_env prod`
       If you don't do this, remote builds will default to 'prod'.
 1. Checkout the v1.9.0 tag (once it is released) as a new branch:
    `git checkout -b ezplatform-ee-v1.9.0 v1.9.0`
    Push the new branch:
    `git push platform ezplatform-ee-v1.9.0`
    This will result in "No package to build: environment is inactive."
 Activate the environment like this:
    `platform environment:activate ezplatform-ee-v1.9.0`
    This will trigger a new Platform.sh build.

 > **NB:** If you have installed eZ Platform or the Enterprise Edition on this Platform.sh instance before, you may need to remove the web/var/.platform.installed file to ensure the installation is performed in the deploy stage.